roboryman/prototroller/README.md

 <img align="left" src="assets/master_board_rev_b.png" width="250"/>

-The master board is the - you guessed it - brains of the operation.
-It handles the data store of connected modules, transfers and receives data with modules over SPI, transfers and receives HID data over USB with the host, rescans modules, has buttons for various functions, etc. Most of the master board also serves as the <i>protogrid</i>, that is, the 4x5 grid of module slots the user can snap modules to.
+The master board handles the data store of connected modules, transfers and receives data with modules over SPI, transfers and receives HID data over USB with the host, rescans modules, has buttons for various functions, etc. Most of the master board also serves as the the 4x5 grid of module slots the user can snap modules to using magnetic pogo-pin connectors.
-<br><br>
-At a high level, data flows like this: Host <== USB ==> Master Board <== SPI ==> Module Board <== X ==> Component Interfaces.

 <br clear="left"/>
 </p>

 The master board has buttons for rescanning, resetting, and flashing.
 There are header pins for interfacing with haptic feedback motors.
 A 3-pin JST-SH header (1.00mm) is available for serial wire debug.
-Finally, there is a USB-C receptacle (2.0) for power and data connection with the host.
+There is a USB-C receptacle (2.0) for power and data connection with the host.

-The connection interface between the <i>protogrid</i> and modules uses 6-pin magnetic pogo-pin connector pairs.
-These carry VCC, GND, and SPI signals from the master board to the module board(s), maintaining a solid physical connection.
-It is important to note the master board feeds modules with 3.3V from its own LDO regulator.
+The connection interface between the master board and module boards uses 6-pin magnetic pogo-pin connectors.
+These carry VCC, GND, and SPI signals, while maintaining a solid physical connection.
+The master board feeds modules with 3.3V.

 ### Module Boards